dssg/growth-curves/README.md

-# NorthShore Obesity Prediction Project
+# Childhood Obesity Prediction Project
 This is a [Data Science for Social Good](http://www.dssg.io) project to analyze children's growth curves to determine which kids are at risk of obesity.

 ## The problem: increasing prevalence of obesity